 Minot State University Project ECHO

 The purpose of Project ECHO is to move knowledge, not people.
 NDCPD works to create a multidisciplinary Hub Team of subject matter experts to develop curricula on various issues impacting people with disabilities.
-The goal of Project ECHO is to provide cost-effective professional development that increases participant capacity in underserved areas by equipping them with evidence-based practices and providing access to specialty consultation, resulting in reduced variations in care.
+Project ECHO aims to provide cost-effective professional development that increases participant capacity in underserved areas by equipping them with evidence-based practices and providing access to specialty consultation, resulting in reduced variations in care.

 Each ECHO follows these guiding principles: